 The main thing you can do to protect yourself is build your connection with your Higher Power, and call upon it regularly for assistance.

 Secondly, you can protect your spiritual contracts, so that you are not tricked into giving consent.
-Here are several ways you can go about that:
+Here are some ways you can go about that: